ooddle

 What Actually Works

 • Look up from the screen.
 Smile at one stranger a day.
-The body responds to micro-connection.
+The body responds to micro-connection even from people you will never meet again.

 Common Myths